UCL-ARC/hpc-spack/spacksites/README.md

 ## Shell environment scripts at `spacksites/process-env-scripts`
 These scripts relate to the environment of the process/shell in which spacksite and spack commands are run.
 This environment is not to be confused with a spack environment.
 The scripts put in place spack's dependencies.
 Those are a system compiler that it can use to compile its first compiler and a sensible version of python to run spack and spacksites.
 The suffices of the filenames of these scripts identifying the operating system are there to help spacksites work out of the box.
 Rhel-7.8 is for UCL ARC clusters and Ubuntu-20.04 is to allow development on a laptop, in particular the author's, using WSL.
 Extra scripts may have to be provided for other operating systems / the base of installed system packages, in particular if they are lacking in the aforementioned dependencies.

+## Optional steps for further configuration
+Some things you might want to do between steps 1 and 2 above:
+  - 1A.	__Optional__: Switch to the git branch of this repo that is of interest, if that is not `main`.
+  - 1B.	__Optional__: Consider settings in  `spacksites/settings/spack_sites.ini` under `[general]`.
+If you make no change, your root directory for the spack sites will be `test-spack-sites/`, a sibling of the repo you just cloned.
+  - 1C. __Optional__: Consider the settings in the files `spacksites/settings/initial_site_*.yaml`. e.g. for an actual, rather than a test, spack site you would want to increase `build_jobs:`, the number of cores used when intalling packages.
+The configration of your spack site can be altered later with the usual spack commands.
+  - 1D. __Optional__: Consider the setting in `spacksites/settings/spack_sites.ini` of `[spack_env_templates][active_set]`.
+This governs which set of spack environment templates is used by default.
+You may change this setting later, and access to other sets is not prevented in the meantime; there is a path syntax for those.
+Indeed, using templates from elsewhere is not prevented.
+See the relevant sections below for how `spacksites` helps with spack environments4.

+Something you might want to do between steps 2 and 3 above:
+  - 2A. __Optional__: ___NOT YET IMPLEMENTED___ make links to other spack sites to save time on building packages.
+This will be spacksite commands allowing you specifiy the links with your site names.
+This only make sense when you have two or more spack sites.

 ## Spack environment development tips
 To be able to divide efforts and to make testing more finite we can split our packages into separate environments.
 There seems to be many ways to upset a spack site so to develop the definition of an environment it may be better to develop it in its own separate spack site - use this spacksites tool to create it.
 When these work they can be combined (at the cost perhaps of then finding more conflicts?)